JustenYergo/DB-Access-Python/src/README.md

-# Laboratory #6 - DB Access with Python
+# DB Access with Python

 ## Description
-In this lab we will develop a web-based application that generates reports by reading objects from a relational database in MySQL.
+I developed a web-based application that generates reports by reading objects from a relational database in MySQL.

-The problem at hand is a simplified version of the University scenario we handled several times.
-The main body of the classes are already provided for you.

-### To-Dos
-Follow the `#TODO` list provided on the PyCharm project.

 ## Flask
 [Flask](https://palletsprojects.com/p/flask/) is a Python framework that allows to set up a *HTTP server* by just